-This proposed Safety Guide will address the necessary methodological technical features of a Level 3 PSA and its applications for NPPs (both existing and new NPPs), on the basis of internationally recognized good practices and Member States' experience.
-The Safety Guide will emphasize the procedural steps and essential elements of the PSA rather than the details of the modelling methods.
+This proposed Safety Guide will address the methodological aspects and approaches for Level 3 PSA and its applications for NPPs , on the basis of internationally recognized good practices and Member States' experience.
+The Safety Guide will emphasize the procedural steps and essential elements of the PSA rather than the details of the modelling methods (including sensitivity and uncertainty analyses).